istaves/covid-variant-counter/README.md

 | 356   | ! |   | T |
 | 368   | ! |!I |!I |

-(Of course, more rows would be necessary to properly differentiate between X and Y, and Y and Z).
+(Of course, more rows would be necessary to properly differentiate between variants X and Y and variants Y and Z).

 ## Input data